openstack/designate/doc/source/install/get_started.rst

   them to the ``designate-central`` over Remote Procedure Call (RPC).

 ``designate-central`` component
-  Orchestrates the creation, deletion and update of Zones and RecordSets, and delegates work to ``designate-pool-manager`` for interaction with the DNS servers
+  Orchestrates the creation, deletion and update of Zones and RecordSets.

 ``designate-producer`` component
   Orchestrates periodic tasks that are run by designate.